Revenue in USD

 NOT FOR DISSEMINATION IN THE UNITED STATES OR FOR DISTRIBUTION TO U.S. NEWSWIRE SERVICES

-HALIFAX, Nova Scotia, Nov.
-10, 2022 (GLOBE NEWSWIRE) -- NOVA LEAP HEALTH CORP.
-(TSXV: NLH) (“Nova Leap” or “the Company”), a growing home health care organization, is pleased to announce the release of financial results for the quarter ended September 30, 2022.
+HALIFAX, Nova Scotia, March 08, 2023 (GLOBE NEWSWIRE) -- NOVA LEAP HEALTH CORP.
+(TSXV: NLH) (“Nova Leap” or “the Company”), a growing home health care organization, is pleased to announce the release of financial results for the year ended December 31, 2022.
 All amounts are in United States dollars unless otherwise specified.

-Financial results for the third quarter ended September 30, 2022 include the following:
+Financial results for the three and twelve months ended December 31, 2022 include the following:

 President & CEO’s Comments

-This news release should be read in conjunction with the Unaudited Condensed Interim Consolidated Financial Statements for the three and nine months ended September 30, 2022 and 2021 including the notes to the financial statements and Management's Discussion and Analysis dated November 10, 2022, which have been filed on SEDAR.
+This news release should be read in conjunction with the annual Audited Consolidated Financial Statements for the year ended December 31 2022 including notes to the financial statements, and Management's Discussion and Analysis for the year ended December 31, 2022, which have been filed on SEDAR.

 About Nova Leap